PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-13.md

 The exposed ExportedProgram host now lives in `pytorch_artifact_exporters.py`.
-Its public-signature wrapper supplies explicit temporary source-rewrite, final-repair, and inverse-permute-archive-fold callbacks; the artifact owner retains metadata, skip, input, single-child, timeout, cleanup, and error ordering.
-After normalizing those three callback names, the host AST exactly matches the previous implementation.
+Its public-signature wrapper supplies explicit temporary source-rewrite and final-repair callbacks; the artifact owner retains metadata, skip, input, single-child, timeout, cleanup, and error ordering.
+After normalizing those two callback names, the host AST exactly matches the previous implementation.
 A non-native-package fixture proves skip metadata and that no callback or child is invoked.
 Artifact and architecture validation passes 68 tests; syntax, Ruff, and diff checks pass.
 No model conversion or inference was run.
-Resume by characterizing the 2,015-line inverse-permute archive optimizer before changing its algorithm.
+Resume by isolating the archive algorithms without changing their behavior.

 The 46-line stack-trace archive cleanup now has a Torch-free owner in `pytorch_exported_program_archive.py`, and the artifact host calls it directly.